RyanLiu6/ML-Intro/Class_1/Schedule.md

 Students should try writing their own Eagle Object based off Cat + Dog

 ## Step 5 (If we have time)
-Students should try writing their own Shapes Class, which has the fields:
+If there is not enough time, everything can be moved back by 30 minutes Students should try writing their own Shapes Class, which has the fields:
 * Type (2D, 3D)
 * Dimensions (Length, Width, Height, etc)